stanford-mse-125-2025/mse-125-2025-website/assignments.md

 The bootstrap, MLEs, and the method of moments.

-Due date: Thursday, April 21, 9pm PT
+Due date: Friday, April 22, 5pm PT

 [Assignment 3 details](assignment3.md).